zendesk/ts-mocha/README.md

 `-p, --project <value>` - relative or absolute path to a `tsconfig.json` file (equivalent of `tsc -p <value>`) [default: "./tsconfig.json"]

-`--posix-exit-codes` - exit with non-zero POSIX code if interrupted with fatal signal

 **Example:**

 ```bash